 Adiseal adhesive & sealant was the strongest in an independent metal to metal adhesive glue strength test by Ultimate Handyman.

 Strongest Metal to Metal Adhesive Glue Test Results

 - Adiseal : 245 psi

 - Gorilla Grab Adhesive : 166 psi

 - Bond It Saves Nails : 95 psi

 As well as Adiseal being the strongest at bonding metal to metal, Adiseal adhesive & sealant is also the best product at sticking wood and metal together.
-In an independent wood to metal adhesive strength test by Ultimate Handyman, Adiseal was the strongest.
-It was over 3 times stronger than the nearest competitor in the wood to metal bond strength test.
+In an independent wood to metal adhesive strength test by Ultimate Handyman, Adiseal was the strongest product.
+It was over 3 times stronger than the nearest competitor in the wood to metal adhesive glue strength test.
 In fact it was so strong that the screws holding the metal sheet down started to rip out forcing the test on Adiseal to be stopped.

 Strength demonstration of Adiseal on metal

 To demonstrate the strength of Adiseal, we bonded 2 steel hook plates together with the metal glue.
 They were then used to tow a 2.7 tonne van once the adhesive had cured.